5 Tax Breaks for Teachers on World Teachers’ Day (1440 × 600 px)

 • COVID-19 protective items to stop the spread of the disease in the classroom such as hand soap, hand sanitizer, disposable gloves and other items recommended by the Centers for Disease Control and Protection.

 • Professional development courses related to the curriculum you teach or the students you teach.
-But note, the IRS recommends that you use other educational tax credits like the Lifetime Learning Credit, which we will discuss next.
+The IRS recommends that you use other educational tax credits like the Lifetime Learning Credit, which we will discuss next.

 If you’re taking classes, you may also get to take advantage of the Lifetime Learning Credit for your tuition, books, and necessary equipment.
 If you qualify, you can claim up to $2,000 per tax return.